 There don't seem to be any actual taxis here - Surat says that every car in Uzbekistan is a taxi.
 Most of the cars are white Chevrolets.
 White because they are cooler and Chevrolets because there is a big manufacturing plant here.
 We're speeding so fast that the scenery is a blur.
 This despite the fake police cars along the verges supposed to deter bad drivers.
 At one point I spot a herd of goats with a driver on a donkey in the opposite fast lane.
-We cross a range of mountains with the mandatory ex communist bloc smoke belching factory or row of marching pylons marring every potentially beautiful spot.
+We cross the Chaktal Mountains with the mandatory ex communist bloc smoke belching factory or row of marching pylons marring every potentially beautiful spot.
 There are head-scarved women selling melons and wheels of bread from roadside booths, interspersed with clunky unsympathetic restaurants and filling stations.
-It's a curious mix of soviet and the orient.
+It's a curious mix of Soviet and the orient.

 And things are getting better.
 One of the drivers has managed to get the cap off my camera lens, a screwdriver was involved.

 As we are travelling The Silk Road a visit to a silk factory is obligatory.
-This one is at Margilan.
-It is very traditional and the silkworm cocoons are boiled in vats over wood fuelled fires.
-The peoples' attire is very traditional too- they don't get many tourists.
+This one is at Margilan. perhaps the most important silk centre on the route.
+According to European legend, Margilan was founded by Alexander the Great.
+This is a very traditional factory and the silkworm cocoons are boiled in vats over wood fuelled fires.
+The peoples' attire is very traditional too - they don't get many tourists.
 The local bazaar with its seductive sights, sounds and aromas is also worth the visit.
-Then onward through the valley to Osh and Kyrgyzstan.
+Then, onward through the valley to Kyrgyzstan and Osh.

 Stay in touch.
 Get travel tips, updates on my latest adventures and posts on out of the way places, straight to your Inbox.